felixlopz/hubrise-test-task/content/apps/gonnaorder/en/overview.md

 layout: documentation
 meta:
   title: Overview | GonnaOrder | HubRise
-  description: GonnaOrder overview, reasons for connecting Gonnaorder to HubRise and summary of integrated features.
-Synchronise data between Gonnaorder your EPOS and other apps.
+  description: GonnaOrder overview, reasons for connecting GonnaOrder to HubRise and summary of integrated features.
+Synchronise data between GonnaOrder, your EPOS and other apps.
 gallery:
 path_override: /
 app_info: